New 2020 Westside Hall of Fame and Lighthouse Leaders Awarded

 Lisa and D.J.
 Rezac

 Lisa and D.J.
 Rezac are proud Westside alumni, parents, and among our District’s most active supporters.
 Both made their mark as students and 1989 graduates, D.J. later becoming a WHS Athletic Hall of Fame inductee.
 Few families have made greater contributions of time and financial support to Westside Athletics and activities than the Rezacs; they have sponsored DECA scholarships, the Varsity Legion Baseball team, Varsity Girls Basketball trips, and the main scoreboard in the Westside High School gym, to name only a few.
 They have also funded numerous youth level sports clinics, uniforms, and professional-quality promotional videos.
 The Rezacs are also active in the W Club, Westside Athletic Club, the Westside Touchdown Club, the Westside Vocal Music Parents Association, the Community Council, and Community Clubs at both Rockbrook Elementary and Westside Middle School.
 Both are familiar faces in our schools and throughout our community, using their positive influence to coach and mentor students at all levels, and to generate support throughout the city for important initiatives.
 The Rezacs, as Campaign Co-Chairs, were instrumental in helping with the passage of the 2018 Levy Override, and have long advocated for Westside Community Schools as ViVi Committee members and through service with the Westside Foundation.

 To view all Lighthouse Leaders please visit the full list here.

-Congratulations to these eight honorees.
+Congratulations to these honorees.
 Your achievements of excellence in the community reflect impressively on Westside, and we couldn’t be more proud.